Introduction

 Whether you are fighting humans, mutants, or zombies, combat is now a fact of life.

 Designer's Note: Combat in Super Dead is not modeled on standard tabletop roleplaying game systems that allows for heroes to make decisions on a second-by-second basis.
 Rather, Super Dead combat is inspired by modern tactical war games.
-We've chosen to do this because modern firearms and Super Powers, which are present in Super Dead, feel silly in the extended duel-like encounters of fantasy TTRPGs.
-Firearms and Super Powers are too deadly, from too far away -- and encourage a style of combat where engaging rarely, and on your own terms, is the best approach.
+We've chosen to do this because modern firearms and super powers, which are present in Super Dead, feel silly in the extended duel-like encounters of fantasy TTRPGs.
+Firearms and super powers are too deadly, from too far away -- and encourage a style of combat where engaging rarely, and on your own terms, is the best approach.

 Phases of Combat